-Gluten free fried chicken tenders can be made in 10 minutes on the stove with a healthy oil.
+Gluten free fried chicken can be made in 10 minutes on the stove with a healthy oil.
 Dip in healthy honey mustard for a paleo comfort meal!

 Ingredients for gluten free fried chicken tenders:

 - Spices: garlic powder, paprika, salt and pepper

 - Coconut oil or avocado oil for frying

 Most traditional fried chicken isn't considered paleo because it's made with flour and buttermilk, however, this crispy chicken is paleo-approved.

 What is the best healthy oil for frying?

 You're going to be pan frying the chicken tenders and I like using a clean oil.
 You'll also want to consider the smoke point when choosing an oil.
 You'll want an oil that has a smoke point between 325°F and 350°F for frying so

 My two favorite oils: coconut oil (smoke point of 450°) and avocado oil (smoke point of 520°).